 What happened to her?
 No real idea.
 But her date of death suggests something to me: the great influenza pandemic was sweeping the United States in the autumn of 1918.

-Nearby was another headstone was a photograph: Freeman A. Cotner, died in 1951 at age 38.
+Nearby was another headstone with a photograph: Freeman A. Cotner, died in 1951 at age 38.
 The portrait is striking because he’s wearing a uniform of some kind, maybe with a badge, definitely with a gunbelt.
 Oh, and there’s the horse.

 A few weeks ago, I downloaded a Chrome browser extension that, when you open a new tab, shows a current (or at least very recent) view of the full disk of the Earth as captured by Japan’s geostationary Himawari 8 weather satellite.
 Himawari produces high-resolution images of the Earth — the kind you can lose yourself in for hours if that’s the kind of thing you like.